 Originally Posted on Molecular Psychiatry | 4 October 2011

-Alzheimer’s disease (AD), the most common type of senile dementia, is associated with misfolded amyloid-b (Ab) build-up in the brain.
+Alzheimer’s disease (AD), the most common type of senile dementia, is associated with misfolded Abeta (amyloid-b or Ab) build-up in the brain.
 Although compelling evidence indicates that the misfolding and oligomerization of Ab is the triggering event in AD, the mechanisms responsible for the initiation of Ab accumulation are unknown.
 This study shows that Amyloid-b deposition can be induced by injecting AD brain extracts into animals, which will never develop these alterations without exposure to this material.

 The accumulation of Amyloid-b (Ab) deposits increased progressively with the time after inoculation, and the Ab lesions were observed in brain areas far from the injection site.
 Our results suggest that a prion-like disease transmission mechanism can induce some of the typical brain abnormalities associated with Alzheimer’s by propagating misfolded proteins.
 These findings may have broad implications for understanding the molecular mechanisms responsible for Alzheimer’s initiation and may help develop new disease prevention strategies and intervention strategies.